The Other Coast by Adrian Raeside for December 09, 2022

 15. My favorite finn photo

-maureenmck Premium Member 4 months ago
+maureenmck Premium Member over 1 year ago

 Finn likes his stuffed plush ducks.
 We’ll ask “Where’s your duckie?” and he’ll run to get it.
 I buy them for about $6.00 each from Amazon, so it’s not a big loss when he destroys them.
 He had his first one for weeks with no damage.
 He would chew on it and toss it around, yet it never came apart, so I ordered 2 more.
 Around that time, Finnegan discovered he could get the squeaker out, as well as more stuffing than seemed possible to come from one toy.
 After that, every duck became a flat, mangled bit of material in increasingly shorter periods of time.